 Tempeh is a traditional Indonesian food made from soybeans that have been fermented, or broken down by microorganisms.

-Following fermentation, the soybeans are pressed into a compact cake that is commonly consumed as a vegetarian source of protein.
+Following fermentation, the soybeans are pressed into a compact cake commonly consumed as a vegetarian source of protein.

-In addition to soybeans, tempeh may also be made from other bean varieties, wheat or a mixture of soybeans and wheat (1).
+In addition to soybeans, other bean varieties may be used to make tempeh.
+It may also be made from wheat or a mixture of soybeans and wheat (

 Tempeh has a dry and firm but chewy texture and a slightly nutty taste.
-It can be steamed, sautéed or baked and is often marinated to add more flavor.
+It can be steamed, sautéed, or baked.
+Recipes often recommend marinating it to add more flavor.

 Much like other meatless sources of protein, such as tofu and seitan, tempeh is a popular choice among vegans and vegetarians because it’s packed with nutrients.

-Summary: Tempeh is typically made up of fermented soybeans and/or wheat.
+Tempeh is typically made up of fermented soybeans, wheat, or both.
 It can be prepared in a variety of different ways and is high in nutrients, making it a popular vegetarian source of protein.

 Tempeh boasts an impressive nutrient profile.
-It is high in protein, vitamins and minerals but low in sodium and carbs.
+It’s high in protein, vitamins, and minerals but low in sodium and carbs.